 5. Some things are worth bartering for.

 At SunshinePHP, I didn't learn much I didn't know about PHP – but I learned that there was a lot I didn't know about the PHP community.
 For example, they love elephants.
-A lot.
+(Or, as every conference-goer refers to them, "elePHPants.")
 These PHP-logo-fied stuffed creations are a hot commodity.
 So when I was able to win a Google Home Mini in the final raffle, I was excited when Brett Florio of Foxy offered to trade his newly acquired elephant for my digital doodad.

 As an Alexa family, this was a no-brainer.
 I think he looks pretty good.
 The name is still forthcoming: